 Who are we?
-The nine other climbers are: my 17-year-old daughter Mary; Eric Hill and son Alex; Neil Herson and daughters Britney and Kelly; Jeff Salantai, who has hemophilia, and Julie Winton, a nurse with a son with VWD.
+The nine other climbers are: my 17-year-old daughter; Eric Hill and son Alex; Neil Herson and daughters Britney and Kelly; Jeff Salantai, who has hemophilia, and Julie Winton, a nurse with a son with VWD.
 Jeff and I just met for the first time last week in San Antonio!
 He was the first person with hemophilia to climb Mt.
-Ranier last year!
+Rainier last year!

-Eric is president and founder of BioRx, a homecare company.
+Eric is president and founder of BioRx, a specialty pharmacy.
 Jeff and Julie are his employees.
 Neil is president and founder of ASD Healthcare, one of the largest distributors of plasma derived products and pharmaceuticals in the US.

 Our goal is to raise money for Save One Life and its Africa programs.
 Save One Life is the child sponsorship program for impoverished children with bleeding disorders in developing countries.
 I’ve been traveling to Africa since 1999, and was the first person from our international community to travel to Kenya, Ghana and Tanzania.
 I’ve also been to Zimbabwe four times and hope to return again soon.
 We started outreach programs in Tanzania and Zimbabwe to help locate more patients.
 We also want to start a scholarship program for college age men in Kenya.
 They are all so lacking in funds, and it doesn’t take much to get them an education.
 Once they are educated, they have a chance at a better life.